Kayty24/Kayty24.github.io/readme.md

 - [x] Collected content and resources for the project
 - [x] Created a consistent header, navigation, and footer area for the group project
 - [x] Created a style guide for the project
+- [x] Made page responsive

 ## Learning curve and challenges

 - Learned how to use google fonts
 - Learned how to use images as bullets in lists
 - Familiarized with usage of border-radius CSS property
+- Familiarized with usage of CSS flexbox and grid

 ## Resources